icook/yota/docs/Form.rst

 render each each Node's template and append them all together.
 In addition to the Nodes that you have defined in your subclass, a Node for the beginning and end of your Form will automatically be injected.
-The is a convenience that can be disabled by setting the :attr:`yota.Form.auto_start_close` to False.
+The is a convenience that can be disabled by setting the :attr:`Form.auto_start_close` to False.
 We can see this functionality in action in the below example::

     >>> form = PersonalForm()